dolonzo/GREATER/README.md

        6. Reject bad portions of data from Intertrain Interval data based on FASTER criteria
-       7. Compute the Generalized Singular Value Decomposition (GSVD) jointly on the Intetrain Interval data and the TMS Pulse epochs
+       7. Compute the Generalized Singular Value Decomposition (GSVD) jointly on the Intertrain Interval data and the TMS Pulse epochs
        8. (Optionally) Plot the components
        9. (Optionally) Reject artifactual GSVD components from the dataset.
 This can be done based on amplitude in a post-pulse